JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    }
    ```

-2. Create a new directory `composeResources` in the source set directory:
+2. Create a new directory `composeResources` in the source set directory you want to add the resources to
+   (`commonMain` in this example):

    ![Compose resources project structure](compose-resources-structure.png){width=250}